Charles Trieschmann

-Charles Raymond Trieschmann (October 2, 1920 – February 23, 2015) was an American author, photographer, movie producer and attorney.
+Charles Raymond Trieschmann (October 2, 1920 – February 23, 2015) was an American author, photographer, film producer and attorney.

 Biography

 Born in Crossett, Arkansas, Trieschmann's parents Adam and Laura moved the family to Evanston, where he attended grade school and high school.
 He attended Stanford University where he was included in the 1940-41 Yearbook of Stanford Writing and graduated from the School of Social Sciences in 1942.

 He later attended John Marshall Law School and qualified as an attorney.

 During World War II he enlisted in the U.S. Naval Reserve and was honourably discharged as captain.